anquanscan/sec-tools/README.md

 [External-Roblox-ESP](https://github.com/bditt/External-Roblox-ESP): This is an external ESP for Roblox.
 It was made while I was learning to reverse Roblox's structures.
 This is just a base so it doesn't do anything fancy.
 Please ignore the ugly code.
 [H1ve](https://github.com/D0g3-Lab/H1ve): An Easy / Quick / Cheap Integrated Platform
 [vminspect](https://github.com/noxdafox/vminspect): Tools for inspecting disk images
 [SecurityPlus-notes](https://github.com/saira-h/SecurityPlus-notes): Study notes for the CompTIA Security+ certification
+[Python-Random-Password-Generator](https://github.com/sectool/Python-Random-Password-Generator): Python - Random Password Generator ( R.P.G. )